PolarCookie/arptool/README.md

 Terminology:</br>
 Absolute: your damage increase compared to no arp.</br>
-Relative: given all arp; your damage increase by adding X new arp.</br>
+Relative: given the current arp; your damage increase by adding X new arp.</br>

 <table>
 	<tr>